GSA-TTS/identity-handbook/_articles/appdev-risc-ruby-worker-jobs.md

 ## Overview

-Our implementation of [RISC Security Event Token](https://developers.login.gov/security-events/) uses HTTP Push (basically webhooks) to delivery notifications to partners
+Our implementation of [RISC Security Event Token](https://developers.login.gov/security-events/) uses HTTP Push (basically webhooks) to deliver notifications to partners

 To minimize the impact of external HTTP requests on our application performance, we moved those calls to background jobs.